Property Tax Statements and Payments

 Once you receive and review your tax statement, if you disagree with your value, please contact the Assessor’s Office and ask if they can conduct an appraiser review.
 In many cases an appraiser review can address and resolve value issues.

 Taxpayers have the right to appeal to the Board of Property Tax Appeals (BOPTA).
 Applications are filed with the County Clerk.
 The filing period begins after tax statements are mailed in October and closes on January 2, 2018.
 The BOPTA board can address value issues, NOT taxes.
-For more information and to access petition forms, please click here for the Clerk’s BOPTA page.
+Visit the Clerk's BOPTA page for more information and to access petition forms by clicking here.